Thailand Cuts Chinese Tourist Target, Plans Recovery Campaign

 Prime Minister Paetongtarn Shinawatra is expected to preside over the opening ceremony of the Mega Family Trip.
 The aim is to inform participants on how the Thai government is dealing with the problems that have affected the confidence of Chinese tourists and to restore trust in Thailand as a tourist destination.

 “Addressing the current situation is a big challenge and must be done at the G2G (government-to-government) level,” Thapanee said.
-“The Minister of Tourism and Sports, Suriya Tein Thong, intends to formally invite the Chinese Minister of Culture and Tourism to the celebrations of the 50th anniversary of –diplomatic relations between Thailand and China in July this year”
+“The Minister of Tourism and Sports, Suriya Tein Thong, intends to formally invite the Chinese Minister of Culture and Tourism to the celebrations of the 50th anniversary of –diplomatic relations between Thailand and China in July this year,” said TAT Governor.

 __________